alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/03_project_sovereignty_boundary.md

 Anchor Confirmation gives the confirmed project visible credit through its official record.

 Anchor Confirmation does not give Alyssa Solen access, control, ownership, endorsement, advisory authority, partnership status, operational authority, or responsibility over the confirmed project.

+No official confirmation record = no confirmed anchor.

+No controlled project URL = no confirmed anchor.

+No visible anchor reference = no confirmed anchor.

 The project remains sovereign.